a6ftcruton/mastermind/README.md

 To do:

+- refactor for DRY principle (any methods that should be combined?)
+- abstract classes out of game_loop that should stand on their own

+- get player name when game starts
+- refactor each condition of if/else into a separate method, then rewrite as a case statement that calls the method e.g. 'case x then method_call'
-- make real instructions -> import from CSV
+- import instructions from file (store instructions as their own class)
+- save player scores to file
 - call instructions for incorrect input
-- abstract instructions away into their own class
 - move from 1 to 2 items in guess array
-- fix output of time so there are no negative seconds -record start and end only in secs
-  -include conditional ~ if elapsed time > 60 secs, convert to min/sec format
--remove 'puts sequence'
+- remove 'puts sequence'

 - GUESS CHECK ALGORITHM